Unit 2 - Practice Quiz

 High Windows Easy

-A. A sense of clarity and release
+A. A symbol of wealth

 B. A view into the past